 This method is also best for “fruit at the bottom” yogurts, or when the fruit is layered into the yogurt.
 Stirring the yogurt to distribute the fruit before freezing means the yogurt will freeze evenly and the flavors will be evenly distributed when the yogurt is thawed.

 Freezing yogurt in ice cube trays is a great option if you plan on making smoothies with your yogurt cubes.
-Simply scoop the yogurt into each cup in the ice cube tray and gently tap the tray to remove any air bubbles.
+Simply scoop the yogurt into each section in the ice cube tray and gently tap the tray to remove any air bubbles.
 Settle the yogurt so it freezes evenly.
 (You can also use this silicone mold that comes with a lid.)

 You can even use a particular measuring cup – say a ¼ cup – so you know precisely how much yogurt is in each portion.
 Label your freezer container with this measurement, and you’ll save time later if you bake with the yogurt because it’ll be one less thing to measure.